10 of the Best Hot Dog Joints on Connecticut’s Hot Dog Tour

 6. Doogie's - (2525 Berlin Turnpike, Newington) - At the top of the list for one of the best hot dogs in New England on their website, newengland.com., Doogie's is known as the 'Home of the Two-Footer.'
 Every hot dog comes from Rosol's Meats where the natural casings give each dog that 'snap' with every bite.

-7. Glenwood Drive-In (2538 Whitney Ave., Hamden) - This hot dog joint was named as one of the '15 Places to Get Great Hot Dogs in Connecticut' on the localconnecticut.net website.
+7. Glenwood Drive-In (2538 Whitney Ave., Hamden) - Voted the #1 Hot Dog in Connecticut by Connecticut Magazine, this hot dog joint was also named as one of the '15 Places to Get Great Hot Dogs in Connecticut' on the localconnecticut.net website.
 Glenwood is a throwback to the golden days of drive-ins where they shout back to the cooks, "One dog, that's one, with fries!'

-9. Frankie's Hot Dogs (464 Reidville Drive, Waterbury) - Born in 1933, Frankie's got its start when Frank Caiazzo got into the hot dog business in Waterbury.
+9. Frankie's Hot Dogs (464 Reidville Drive, Waterbury - now additionally located at 270 Federal Road, Brookfield) - Born in 1933, Frankie's got its start when Frank Caiazzo got into the hot dog business in Waterbury.
 He was looking for a new menu item back in the day and it turned out to be the foot-long hot dog which became an instant success!
 Add some homemade relish, raw onions, and a side of onion rings and you've got yourself the true Frankie's experience.

 10. Capitol Lunch (510 Main St., New Britain) - Since 1929, Capitol Lunch is renowned for its 'cappy dogs' smothered with their special homemade sauce.
 If you were a kid growing up in hard hittin' New Britain, going to Capitol Lunch for a couple of cappy dogs was a summer tradition.
 One Yelp reviewer said it best, "The hotdogs are delicious, their chili sauce is something like I've never tasted.
 My family and I make a weekly visit."